 After a 10+ years relationship with typography, Pedro Medina, Lead Creative Advisor at DuartePino, decided the time has come to design his own fonts.

-Pedroglifos is going to be the first font foundry in Puerto Rico with a web page of it’s own where you can buy fonts and try them out.
-At the moment, all fonts are created by Pedro but soon fonts from other Puertorrican typeface designers will be incorporated.
+Pedroglifos will be the first font foundry in Puerto Rico with a web page of its own where you can buy fonts and try them out.
+At the moment, all fonts are created by Pedro, but soon fonts from other Puertorrican typeface designers will be incorporated.